Transport Reversible Jump Proposals: NORMALIZING FLOW CONFIGURATIONS

-Above, $F(\cdot ; k)$ is has the same parameters and setup as $F$ in the non-conditional case, with the distinct difference that it now takes as additional input a context (conditioning) variable $k$.
+The conditional approach uses the conditional transform $\tilde{T}(\, \cdot \, | k) = h^{-1}\circ F(\, \cdot \, | k) \circ h \circ s(\, \cdot \, | k)$.
+In the previous equation, $F(\cdot ; k)$ is now a conditional normalizing flow model that, given as input a context (conditioning) variable $k$, outputs a flow of the same form as $F$ in the non-conditional case.
 Additionally, the CNF base distribution is now a {\em conditional} base --- an independent Gaussian whose mean and scale parameters are determined via a context $k$ (implemented as {\em ConditionalDiagonalNormal} in {\sf nflows}).
 Finally, $s(\cdot | k)$ is a {\em conditional standardization} that takes into account the known distribution of the auxiliary variables as well as when they feature for different models.
 Note that under the augmented target distribution, conditional on $k \in {\cal K}$, $\v\theta_k$ is distributed according to the conditional target $\pi_k$, and the auxiliary variables $\v u_{\backsim k}$ are distributed according to $\nu_{n_{\rm max}-n_k}$.
 Rather than simply standardize the auxilliary variables (which are known to be marginally distributed according to $\nu$) for each model, it is often straightforward to apply a perfect {\em Gaussianizing} transform.
 Write $F_{\nu}$ for the cumulative density function (cdf) of the reference distribution $\nu$, and $\Phi^{-1}$ for the inverse cdf of the univariate standard normal distribution (i.e., the probit function).
 The generalization of the standardizing transform to the saturated state space (defined for output $i$) is then

 Similar to the unconditional case, the vectors $\v b_{k}$ and $\v a_k$ are fixed to be the reciprocal standard deviation and mean vectors of the data (samples) from each $\pi_k$.
 Optionally, one can set $\v a_k = \v a$ and $\v b_k = \v b$ for all $k$ using the same quantities obtained from pooling the samples (this is the approach implemented).
 In the considered example, the reference distribution $\nu$ was taken to be a standard Gaussian, and thus the second case above reduces simply to returning $v_i$.
 We highlight that the check for which case to apply in the function above is implemented via a {\em masking} function that, for input $k \in {\cal K},i\in\{1,\ldots, n_{\max} \}$, returns one if the condition is satisfied, and zero otherwise.